Healthy Homes Assessment Wadestown

 Home Assessments Wadestown for Rental Properties

-There are a variety of concerns you should look for during a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to check when conducting the home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For professional advice, call today to schedule your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can be extremely costly for property managers and landlords.
+For professional advice get in touch today and book your rental property home assessment.

 home assessments for rental properties